PrestaShop/docs/src/content/1.7/scale/optimizations.md

 There are plenty of CDN providers, [Cloudflare](https://www.cloudflare.com) is a good and free one.
 You can use as well to minify your page or to easily enable SSL on your site.

-Just one slight consideration about CDNs though: any modification done to your shop's static assets, such as images, css and the like, may not be immediate available once behind a CDN.
+Just one slight consideration about CDNs though: any modification done to your shop's static assets, such as images, css and the like, may not be immediately available once behind a CDN.
 When those files are cached, if you modify them on your server, you will need to wait for the cache expiration (often configurable) before seeing the modification live - or invalidate part or all your cache.
 Most providers offer such features.

 ### 7) PrestaShop Settings